Caveat: Testimonial

 I made onion rings in makgeolli batter.
 Has this ever been done before?
 I don’t know.

-I won't say they were perfectly delicious.
+I won’t say they were perfectly delicious.
 But this was a first draft.
-The oil I fried them in should have been a ligther variety of oil – maybe canola oil.
+The oil I fried them in should have been a lighter variety of oil – maybe canola oil.
 And the batter needed more salt.
 But for a first draft, they were hardly horrible.
 I felt pleased with my experiment.
 Here is my plate of home-made makgeolli-batter-fried onion rings.

 Note that the squarish item on the part of the plate closest to the camera is a block of colby cheese (imported from America, which I bought at Emart in Gwangju yesterday) that I’d used because I had a tiny bit of batter left over.
 That was, in fact, pretty tasty, too.